wicked-rainman/DAPL/docs/README.md

 1.  cd into your $HOME directory

-2. Clone the repository using "git clone https://github.com/wicked-rainman/DAPL.git".
+2. Clone the repository using `git clone https://github.com/wicked-rainman/DAPL.git`.
 This should create a directory named "DAPL".

 3.  cd into $HOME/DAPL/src